-- Controlled Admin Access – This plugin creates a temporarily limited admin access good for themes designers, plugins developers, and support agents.
-You can choose which areas you don’t want the user to access and set it to expire at a later date.
+- Controlled Admin Access – This plugin creates temporarily limited admin access good for theme designers, plugins developers, and support agents.
+You can choose which areas you don’t want the user to access and set them to expire at a later date.

 - Capability Manager Enhanced – This plugin provides a simple way to manage WordPress role definitions (Subscriber, Editor, etc.).
 View or change the capabilities of any role, add new roles, copy existing roles into new ones, and add new capabilities to existing roles.

 Have Questions Or Comments